analogdevicesinc/ai8x-training/README.md

 ### Project Installation

 *The software in this project requires Python 3.6.9 or a later 3.6.x version.
-Version 3.7 has not yet been tested.*
+Versions 3.7/3.8 are not yet supported.*

 It is not necessary to install Python 3.6.9 system-wide, or to rely on the system-provided Python.
 To manage Python versions, use `pyenv` (https://github.com/pyenv/pyenv).